andrechristikan/ack-nestjs-boilerplate-docs/tips/readme.md

 ## Independent Service

-Make sure we create service as independent.
-That means the service don't need other services.
-Let make inheritance between service into controller.
-Checkout ack-nestjs-boilerplate-mongoose carefully for example.
+Make sure that we create service as a stand-alone.
+This means that the service does not require any additional services.
+Let us make inheritance between services into the controller.
+Take a look at ack-nestjs-boilerplate-mongoose, for example.

 ## Response Type